HomeArticles

 Drop Caps

-To replicate drop-caps (y'know, those big letter things that start a paragraph), all we need to do is increase the size of the first letter of a paragraph and float it to the left.
+To conjure drop-caps (y’know, those big letter things that start a paragraph), all you need to do is increase the size of the first letter of a paragraph and float it to the left.
 Easy.

 Step 1: The HTML